UniversalDependencies/docs/_ga-feat/VerbForm.md

 ### `Inf` : infinitive

-The infinitive verb form is the same the verbal noun.
+The infinitive verb form is the same as the verbal noun.
 The infinitive is always preceded by the infinitive particle _<b>a</b>_.
 This particle causes lenition in the verb, where possible (see [Form]()).

 #### Examples